parsonsmatt/command-pattern/intro.md

 I'm going to talk about stuff that common languages might not be able to implement as first class language features.

-Where it makes the examples easier to understand, I'm going to assume language features that don't exist, like standalone implementation of interfaces and abstractions of generics.

 ## "The choice of programming language is important because it influences one's point of view.